SmartFi Price Reaches $0.0300 (SMTF)

 [Whitepaper](https://cryptocompare.com/media/40485108/recentwhitepaper.pdf)”

-It is usually not presently possible to purchase alternative cryptocurrencies such as SmartFi directly using US dollars.
-Investors seeking to trade SmartFi should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as Coinbase, Changelly or GDAX.
-Investors can then use their newly-acquired Bitcoin or Ethereum to purchase SmartFi using one of the aforementioned exchanges.
+It is usually not presently possible to purchase alternative cryptocurrencies such as SmartFi directly using U.S. dollars.
+Investors seeking to trade SmartFi should first purchase Ethereum or Bitcoin using an exchange that deals in U.S. dollars such as GDAX, Coinbase or Changelly.
+Investors can then use their newly-acquired Ethereum or Bitcoin to purchase SmartFi using one of the aforementioned exchanges.

 Receive News & Updates for SmartFi Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for SmartFi and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.